Let's talk about.... Dog/dog greetings

 When holding a leash, whether standing, sitting or walking, keep it in one spot so that your dog cannot move you, or your arm, even an inch.
-Hold the leash in one spot (use the 'belly button hold' position) and if you want your dog to move then you move.
-Show your dog that pulling gets them absolutely nothing and they need to stay close to you so they know where they're going.
+Hold the leash in one spot (use the 'belly button hold' position) and if you want your dog to move then you move or use your voice.
+Show your dog that pulling gets them absolutely nothing and they need to stay with you so they know where they're going.
 Make it all about you and not the leash.
 Use sound (kissy noises, tongue clicking, etc.) to get your dog's attention instead of pulling them to you.

-The easiest way to NOT over use a leash is to go to Goin to the Dogs on Wellman in Five points and get a waist leash!
+The easiest way to NOT over use a leash is to go to For Paws in 5 Points on Wellman in Five points and get a waist leash!
 Hands free walking is amazing!
 You'll never go back to a regular leash.
 If you tell them you heard about a waist leash here they'll know which one you need.

 Remember, it needs to be about you and not the leash.

 When you adopt a dog the first thing you should do when you get home is take them for a long walk.
 A lonnng walk.
 There can be tremendous stress on the dog and walking helps them get rid of some of this anxiety, and it familiarizes them with their new 'neighborhood.
 If they will be joining an existing pack have the other dog(s) meet you in the street and take them all for that initial walk, then walk them into the backyard and drop the leashes.